ErrorFlynn/ytdlp-interface/README.md

 # ytdlp-interface
 This is a Windows graphical interface for [yt-dlp](https://github.com/yt-dlp/yt-dlp), that is designed as a simple YouTube downloader.
-Since v1.2, the interface also accepts non-YouTube URLs, so theoretically it can be used to download from any site that `yt-dlp` supports (see [this list](https://docs.yt-dlp.org/en/latest/supportedsites.html)).
+Since v1.2, the interface also accepts non-YouTube URLs, so theoretically it can be used to download from any site that `yt-dlp` supports (see [the list](https://docs.yt-dlp.org/en/latest/supportedsites.html)).

 Some third-party binaries are distributed with the program binary:
 - `yt-dlp.exe` : the command-line tool that downloads videos from YouTube; from v1.1 forward, this is included for user convenience